How to work out your swim zones

 Now you know your CSS speed you can use it to set a pace for your quality swim sets.
 Remember, target CSS speed to develop your lactate threshold and become a faster distance swimmer.

+At the bottom of the page are some examples - these are challenging sets you might swim once a week for the main set in your quality swim.
 The key point with all these sets is sustained speed with short recoveries.
 These are just examples, make up your own sessions to keep things interesting.

 Compared to how you normally train you might find the pace slightly slower but the recoveries much shorter.
 It's a different sort of challenge.

 CSS feels easy for the first few hundred metres but creeps up on you as the sets go on.
 The word 'relentless' probably describes it best!